 Nasen Thiagarajan’s first food and beverage (F&B) experience was as a “bar-back” for a S$900 paycheck in 1991.
-Fast forward 24 years, the bar industry veteran has spearheaded almost 20 openings and is now the CEO of a S$35 million revenue size company, Harry’s International.
+Fast forward 30 years, the F&B and Nightlife industry veteran has spearheaded more than 20

-the iconic beach party destination, Café del Mar, opened with huge fanfare and great interest from the media and consumers.
-It was the world’s largest Café del Mar, a cool concept from Ibiza and a beach club to see and be seen at.
+the iconic beach party destination, Café del Mar, opened in Sentosa with huge fanfare and great interest from the media and consumers.
+A cool concept from Ibiza and a beach club to see and be seen at.

 Mr. Thiagarajan was also part of the nightlife and dinning scene in Melbourne and Shanghai at the turn of the century.
 In 1999 in Melbourne, he led the launch of a 20,000-square feet nightclub, SALT, after which he consulted other F&B and Nightlife businesses there.
 Six years on, he left for Shanghai to revamp a struggling international supper club concept, Le Fabrique – with just over a year, he managed to stabilize the business and assisted the shareholders in the successful sale of the club.

 Having made a name in the cities of Melbourne and Shanghai, the go-getter came back to play instrumental roles in the operations, mergers and acquisitions of well-known local F&B groups.
 Refinery

 Concepts, which merged with The Marmalade Pantry and The Food Chain, formed “The Big Idea”, a formidable local F&B group with unique and creative dining and bar concepts.
 Mr. Thiagarajan ran it for

 seven years as COO before “Kitchen Language”, the F&B arm of real estate company, Far East Organization, acquired it.
 He continued to serve as Chief Operating Officer till late 2016.